Baggage tag for the Cunard Queens, Mary and Elizabeth. The greatest tag team in Atlantic history

 Yourkevitch was by no means prepared to work solely for-or with- the French.
 As specifications for both Normandie and Queen Mary were being worked out, Yourkevitch touted his revolutionary designs to both Cunard White Star and the French Line.
 The British sidelined the Russian refugee; the French did not.

-And, in the most exquisitely agonising twist of all, Yourkevitch had to stand back and watch his great creation die in front of his eyes.
+And, in the most exquisitely agonising twist of all, Yourkevitch had to stand back and watch his great creation burn and die in front of his own eyes.
 As she slowly flooded and capsized at her Manhattan Pier in February of 1942, Yourkevitch begged the American admiral in charge of the scene to let him go on board.

 The bridge of the Queen Mary as it appears today